 When it comes to buying or selling a home, first impressions count.
 While major renovations or additions can affect your home’s value, you don’t need to add a new pool to improve your home’s desirability.
 In fact, improving your home’s curb appeal through relatively low-cost, but simple, changes, can significantly improve its standing in the market.
 For example, things like quality landscaping can help improve a home’s perceived value from 5 percent to 15 percent, according to studies from universities such as Virginia Tech and Clemson.

 Fresh paint: A gallon of paint costs somewhere in the vicinity of $25, but its real impact on your home’s perception can be much greater.
-Houston’s humidity can make paint peel and discolor more easily, so it’s important to stay on top of its condition.
+Humidity can make paint peel and discolor more easily, so it’s important to stay on top of its condition.
 Make sure your home’s exterior is clean and freshly painted; if you can, choose a neutral color, which appeals to most people.

 Updated numbers: Adding new, elegant numbering to your home’s address signage can create a flattering statement.
 Choose larger numbers in simple, unfettered designs for maximum appeal.